troeger/corba-example/README.md

 Everything is optimized to be small, including the Makefile's.
 Therefore, the usage of a naming service is ommitted.

-All code was tested on MacOS X Yosemite, with an omniORB installation from Homebrew.

 ## Python
 - Install omniORB, test that it is available as Python package (import OMNIOrb).
 - Go into the ./python subdirectory.